 There is something, whether it is a treatment or a product, available for everyone.
 Along with other important details, knowing the average prices of popular whitening treatment options and products is a very important aspect.
 We here are trying to make the process of choosing what’s best for you easier by giving you the average teeth whitening cost of office and home treatments.
 Although more on the pricey side, office whitening remains the most effective against severe tooth discoloration, deep-set stains, etc.

-There are three popular whitening systems available for in-office dental whitening.
-The prices of these systems begin from $300 to $1,500 or more, depending on the severity of dental problems.
-On the other hand, there are home whitening products also available, more appropriate for people who want budget-friendly options and do not have severe problems.
-The price range of these products including custom and ready-made home whitening trays, strips, etc. lies between $3 and $600.
-You can choose a product according to your budget as well as dental issues.
+There are several popular whitening systems available for in-office dental whitening.
+Abroad, in countries such as Germany, the UK and the US, these systems typically begin from €300 to €900 or more, depending on the severity of dental problems.
+At Dentfix in Istanbul, in-office teeth whitening with the latest technology is €170 to €250 for the full course.
+There are also home whitening products available worldwide, more appropriate for people who want budget-friendly options and do not have severe problems, but in-office whitening at a clinic remains the most effective and longest-lasting choice.
+You can choose the option that best suits your budget as well as your dental needs.

 Professional Teeth Whitening Cost